 As the name suggests, debit card fraud is when fraud happens when a fraudster somehow gains access to a person’s debit card.
 Here are some common types of debit card fraud:

 The financial problems created by debit cards can be far harsher compared to credit card fraud.
 That’s why credit cards are considered a safer option while making a purchase.
 There are two primary federal laws “Fair Credit Billing Act (FCBA) and Electronic Fund Transfer Act (EFTA) which are built for consumer liability in the event of a debit or credit card fraud.

 In the FCBA, credit card users are only responsible for up to $50 in terms of unauthorized transactions.
-While the liability of debit card fraud depends on the time taken to report it.
+At the same time, the liability of debit card fraud depends on the time taken to report it.

 In ETFA regulation, if a person reports their debit card as stolen before any transaction happens.
 Then the customer isn’t responsible for any unauthorized transaction that happens.
 If you don’t report your stolen debit card, then the losses you’ll have to bear will depend on when you make the report: